Sergio Fabbrini: Teaching

-He was Jemolo Fellow at the Nuffield College, Oxford University.
+He was Pierre Keller Professor at the Harvard Kennedy School; Recuprrent Professor at the UC Berkeley; Jemolo Fellow at the Nuffield College, Oxford University.
 He was Jean Monnet Chair Professor at the Robert Schuman Center for Advanced Studies, European University Institute in Florence and Visiting Professor in the Department of Political and Social Sciences, European University Institute in Florence.
 He was Fulbright Assistant Professor at Harvard University in 1987-1988.
 He lectured, among others, in Canada (Carlton University), in Mexico (El Colegio de México, Mexico City), in Argentina (University of Buenos Aires and Universitad Abierta Interamericana), in Ecuador (Quito Simon Bolivar University), in China (Nanjing University), in Japan (Osaka University, Tokyo Imperial University and Sapporo University), in Thailand (Chulalongkorn University, Bangkok), in the Philippines (University of Philippines-Diliman, Manila) and in several US and European universities.
 At the LUISS School of Government he is the director of the Master in International Public Affairs, while teaching in other graduate courses offered by the School.

 Recognition

 He won the 2017 “Spinelli Prize for political editorials on Europe”, the 2011 “Capalbio Prize for Europe”, the 2009 “Filippo Burzio Prize for the Political Sciences” and the 2006 “Amalfi European Prize for the Social Sciences”.
 He was awarded an honorary professorship by the Universidad Interamericana of Buenos Aires (Argentina).
 He was the Editor of the 9-volumes series on “The Institutions of Contemporary Democracies” for the Italian publisher G. Laterza.
 He is a referee for academic journals such as “American Political Science Review”, “Comparative Political Studies”, “Perspective on Politics”, “Political Behavior”, “European Journal of Political Research”, “West European Politics” and “European Political Science”.
 He was member of the Steering Committee of the European Consortium for Political Research (ECPR) Standing Group on European Union.
-He is currently a member of the executive board of the IPSA (International Political Science Association), Research Committee on "European Unification".
+He is currently[when?] a member of the executive board of the IPSA (International Political Science Association), Research Committee on "European Unification".
 He is member of several academic associations and organizations.